SergeySeroshtan/csv-scripts/readme.md

 save(path: args[2], records: diff)
 ```

-# Execution
+# Usage

-To execute script in command-line mode:
+This application is intended for executing scripts in command-line mode.
+For example, following command executes script `stocks.groovy`:

 ```
-java -jar csv-scripts.jar filter_stocks.groovy stocks.csv NASDAQ
+java -jar csv-scripts.jar -s stocks.groovy -v stocks.csv NASDAQ
 ```

+Option `-s` specifies list of scripts to be executed.
-In this case `filter_stocks.groovy` is the name of script to be executed.
+In this case the filename of script is `stocks.groovy`.

+Option `-v` specifies list of values to be passed to scripts.
-Arguments `stocks.csv` and `NASDAQ` will be passed into this script.
+In this case values `stocks.csv` and `NASDAQ` will be passed into script.
-They accessible through variable `args`, as `args[0]` and `args[1]` respectively.
+They will be accessible through variable `args`, as `args[0]` and `args[1]` respectively.

 # Dependencies